28 October OS 2015 – Tuesday of the Twenty Fourth Week after Pentecost/6th Week of St. Luke, Holy Martyrs Terence and Neonilla

 God knows better than we what obstacles we face to attain a focused interior state.
 He knows better than we what an idiotically distracted way of life the “advanced” societies of the 21st century thrust upon their inmates.
 He does not demand that we attain a high spiritual state before we die; He does, however, demand that we get on the road to a high spiritual state and keep going, or at least not wander into other paths.
 He wants us to get on the ladder of divine ascent and stay on it, even if it means climbing with painful slowness or just hanging on to the lowest rung.

-Let us, then, renew our resolve to set aside time every day to be alone with our Creator and Redeemer, and to struggle for attention in prayer.
+Let us, then, renew our resolve to set aside time every day to be alone with our Creator and Redeemer, and to struggle for regularity and attention in prayer.